ane/ane.github.io/_includes/me.md

 I'm a programmer living in Jyväskylä, Finland.
-I work as a software architect at [Qvantel](http://www.qvantel.com) specializing in systems integration.
+I work as a software architect at [Qvantel](http://www.qvantel.com) specializing in distributed systems.

 I've been programming since childhood, from games to desktop software, but these days I specialize in distributed systems and databases.
 In the past I've built desktop software, web applications,